 In this activity, students explore the relationship between structure and function in a cell.
 They start by viewing a variety of specialized cells.
-They learn the three main parts of a cell -- the nucleus, cytoplasm, and cell membrane -- and discuss generally what each part does.
-Then, through a Web activity, they explore the gatekeeper role of the cell membrane.
+They learn the three main parts of a cell--the nucleus, cytoplasm, and cell membrane--and discuss generally what each part does.
+Then, through an interactive activity, they explore the gatekeeper role of the cell membrane.
 They follow up by examining in more detail the organelles located in the cytoplasm.
 Next, students compare animal and plant cells.
 Finally, they explore the similarities and differences among specialized cells.

 - Recognize the relationship between structure and function in a cell

 - Explore the role of the cell membrane

 - Compare the structure and function of specialized cells

 - One to two class periods